Starrcade '88: True Gritt: Event

-The main event was between Lex Luger and Ric Flair for the NWA World Heavyweight Championship.
-Luger gained the early advantage, and targeted the left arm of Flair.
+In the main event for the NWA World Heavyweight Championship, Lex Luger gained the early advantage, and targeted the left arm of Ric Flair.
 Luger applied the hammerlock, and used the guard rail and ringpost.
-Flair fought back after he avoided an elbow drop, and sent Luger's head into the guard rail.
-Luger applied the sleeper hold, but Flair fought out with a belly to back suplex.
+Flair fought back after avoiding an elbow drop, and sent Luger headfirst into the guard rail.
+Luger applied a sleeper hold, but Flair fought out with a belly to back suplex.
 Luger fought back with a superplex, and applied the figure four leglock.
-Luger continued to have the advantage until Flair pulled Luger down, and hit his left knee with a steel chair.
+Luger continued to have the advantage until Flair hit Luger's left knee with a steel chair.
 Flair then targeted Luger's left leg, and applied the figure four leglock.
 Luger fought back with a gorilla press slam.
 After performing mounted punches and a scoop powerslam, Luger applied the Torture Rack.
 However, his knees buckled, and Flair fell on top of him.
 Flair then pinned Luger with his feet on the rope to win the match, and retain the title.

 Aftermath

 After Starrcade, the feud between Ric Flair and Lex Luger ended.
-The Four Horsemen faction would officially disband after James J. Dillon left WCW for a front office job in the WWF, and the Horsemen became part of a faction ran by Hiro Matsuda called the "Yamasaki Corporation" (storyline was that Dillon had "sold" the contracts of Flair and Barry Windham, the two remaining Horsemen, to Matsuda).
-Flair and Windham began a feud with "Hot Stuff" Eddie Gilbert which culminated in Gilbert bringing in a mystery partner, Mr. X, to wrestle in a tag team match on World Championship Wrestling, and after Mr. X was revealed to be Ricky Steamboat, Steamboat pinned Flair on TBS, which rekindled their feud that ended back in 1984 over the NWA World Heavyweight Championship.
-They were presented to have opposite characters, and live opposite lifestyles, with Flair being flamboyant, and Steamboat being a family man.
-Steamboat won the title at Chi-Town Rumble, and they continued to wrestle in many rematches.
-Their feud ended when Flair regained the title at WrestleWar in a match considered by many as the greatest match of all time.
-Luger fought Barry Windham at Chi-Town Rumble, and won the NWA United States Heavyweight Championship.
-Windham left WCW and returned to the WWF as "The Widowmaker".
+The Four Horsemen faction, down to two after Tully Blanchard and Arn Anderson went to the WWF in the summer of 1988, officially disbanded after James J. Dillon left for a front office job in the WWF, and Flair and Windham were managed by Hiro Matsuda.
+(In storyline, never seen on camera, Dillon sold the contracts of Flair and Windham to Matsuda).
+Flair and Windham feuded with Eddie Gilbert, resulting in Gilbert bringing in a mystery partner to wrestle in a tag team match on World Championship Wrestling.
+Gilbert's partner was revealed to be Ricky Steamboat, and Steamboat pinned Flair on television, rekindling their feud from several years earlier.
+They were presented as polar opposites, with Steamboat as a family man in contrast to Flair's persona.
+Steamboat won the title at Chi-Town Rumble, and had a series of rematches which ended when Flair regained the title at WrestleWar in a match considered among the greatest matches of all time.
+Luger defeated Barry Windham at Chi-Town Rumble to win the NWA United States Heavyweight Championship.
+Windham then returned to the WWF as "The Widowmaker".

-After Starrcade, Dusty Rhodes was fired from WCW for blading on an episode of World Championship Wrestling against Ted Turner's strict no-blading rule on television, joined Steve Keirn and Mike Graham to revive the old Florida territory (called Professional Wrestling Federation) before joining the WWF as the polka-dotted "common man" in mid-1989.
-Announcer Tony Schiavone would leave WCW in February 1989 and move to the WWF, where he would resume his announcing career on the Wrestling Challenge program as well as calling some PPVs before he returned to WCW in 1990.
-Paul Jones would leave WCW after Starrcade and retire in 1991.
+After Starrcade, Dusty Rhodes, fired for blading on an episode of World Championship Wrestling, joined Steve Keirn and Mike Graham to revive the old Florida territory (called Professional Wrestling Federation) before joining the WWF in 1989.
+Announcer Tony Schiavone left WCW in February 1989 for the WWF, announcing for the weekly Wrestling Challenge program and calling PPVs before returning to WCW in 1990.
+Paul Jones left WCW after Starrcade and retired in 1991.